Biden says East Coast fuel shortages to end in days as pipeline reopens

 Airlines were refueling planes at their destinations, instead of usual departure points.
 On Wednesday, Delta Air Lines Chief Executive Ed Bastian said more fuel would be available “hopefully by the end of the week and as long as those predictions come true, hopefully we’ll be OK.”

-Reporting by Stephanie Kelly in New York; additional reporting by Rich McKay in Atlanta; Editing by Steve Orlofsky
+Reporting by Stephanie Kelly and Jessica Resnick-Ault in New York; additional reporting by Rich McKay in Atlanta and Devika Krishna Kumar in New York; Editing by Steve Orlofsky and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.